israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  Arrays are list-like objects whose prototype has methods to perform traversal and mutation operations.
  Neither the length of a JavaScript array nor the types of its elements are fixed.
- Since an array's length can change at any time, and data can be stored at non-contiguous locations in the array.
+ Since an array's length can change at any time, and data can be stored at non-contiguous locations in the array, JavaScript arrays are not guaranteed to be dense

 ### Math
  Math is an object with arithmetic functions to perform mathematical tasks.